 Honda CBR300R 0-60 mph in 6.36 Seconds

-Honda’s CBR300R is an entry level sport motorcycle that is the direct replacement of the CBR250R which was a model that ran from 2011 to 2013.
+Honda’s CBR300R is an entry-level sports motorcycle that is the direct replacement of the CBR250R which was a model that ran from 2011 to 2013.
 The CBR250R was a direct competitor to the Ninja 250R with both sharing particularly good sales and popularity in many markets.

-A recent trend saw entry level lower CC motorcycles growing in engine size and power that commenced with Kawasaki bringing to market the Ninja 300 in 2012 and thus replacing their Ninja 250R.
+A recent trend has seen entry-level lower cc motorcycles growing in engine size and power that commenced with Kawasaki bringing to market the Ninja 300 in 2012 and thus replacing their Ninja 250R.

-Like the CBR250R and its single cylinder engine when comparing to the Ninja 250R, the CBR300R again played second fiddle to the Kawasaki’s Ninja 300.
+Like the CBR250R and its single-cylinder engine when compared to the Ninja 250R, the CBR300R again played second fiddle to Kawasaki’s Ninja 300.

 While both had broadly the same engine size the Ninja 300 had an extra cylinder, which meant that it had the potential to rev higher and did so, which meant that it made more power with a 35 claimed horsepower versus the CBR300R’s 30 horsepower.

-Honda’s CBR300R tended to be favoured more by those that wanted to commute in comfort and with a little less of a frantic engine via the typically torquey single cylinder engine character.
+Honda’s CBR300R tended to be favored more by those that wanted to commute in comfort and with a little less of a frantic engine via the typically torquey single cylinder engine character.

 It was considered the more sensible option and with better ‘Honda’ build quality over other class alternatives and is arguably not as exciting.